 Wednesday, Day 4 Windsor to Cliveden

 This morning we take a short drive to the Tudor manor house of Dorney Court, a very special home that has been owned by the Palmer family for more than 450 years and used regularly as a film location.
 Later, we cruise upstream past the fabulous waterside houses of Bray and through the spectacular Cliveden Reach to our exclusive mooring on the Cliveden estate.
 Once home to the Astor family, it has amazing gardens and was, of course, the scene of much political scandal and intrigue.
 Dinner on board.

 Thursday, Day 5 Cliveden to Hurley

-After breakfast, we cruise further upstream to visit the Stanley Spencer Gallery in Cookham and take a walk around the village he once described as ‘Heaven on Earth’, before cruising through Marlow to Hurley.
-We tour Peter Freebody’s boatyard nearby and watch in wonder as the traditional craftsmen build and restore classic wooden craft.
-We have time to explore the ancient village, including Ye Olde Bell, reputed to be the oldest inn in the country, before returning to the hotel barge.
-Dinner on board.
+After breakfast, we tour the grounds of Cliveden and learn about the history of the house and stories of intrigue and scandal!
+We take a short drive to Cookham to visit the Stanley Spencer Gallery and enjoy a walk around the village he once described as ‘Heaven on Earth’.
+After lunch we cruise through Cookham and Marlow and up to the 11th century village of Hurley.
+We tour Peter Freebody’s boatyard and watch in wonder as the traditional craftsmen build and restore classic wooden craft.
+There is an optional visit to the Olde Belle, one of the oldest inns in the country before dinner on boar.

 Friday, Day 6 Hurley to Henley-on-Thames